What is Mutual Funds Data? Examples, Providers & Datasets to Buy

 Mutual funds data is information on investment vehicles structured of funds pooled together by numerous investors, in a bid to invest the pooled resources into securities such as bonds, stocks, and money market instruments.
 Mutual funds data provides information on portfolios and portfolio performances, particularly historical returns, to existing investors, as well as projected yields on returns for potential investors.

-Best Mutual Funds Datasets & APIs
+Best Mutual Funds Databases, Datasets & API

 TagX - ETF Data | Realtime & Historic Data | Global End of Day/Closing ETF Data | Mutual Funds Data